Champotón, Campeche

 Champotón is a small city in Champotón Municipality in the Mexican state of Campeche, located at 19.35°N 90.72°W, about 60 km south of the city of Campeche where the small Champotón river meets the coast of the Gulf of Mexico.
 At the 2010 census it had a population of 30,881.

-Champotón, historically also called Chakanputun and Chanputun, was a city of the Maya civilization dating back to at least the 10th century before it was conquered by Spain in the 16th century.
+Champotón, historically also called Chakanputun, Chanpaton and Chanputun, was a city of the Maya civilization dating back to at least the 10th century before it was conquered by Spain in the 16th century.
 There the famous battle "Mala Pelea" occurred.
 In the first Spanish exploration (1517), they were defeated by the Maya.
 Juan de Grijalva's expedition exacted revenge in 1518.

 History

 According to the Chilam Balam of Chumayel, the Itzáes began to arrive at the Yucatán peninsula in the year 435, begun in Bacalar and rising to the north and west, in this way they also inhabited Chakán Putum.

 In the year 869, coming from Nonohual came Ah Mekat Tutul Xiu, who was the chief of the tutul xiúes and forced the first Itzáes to retreat into the jungle and leave Chakán Putum and other cities, the tutul xiúes were settled mainly in Uxmal more late in 987, some of the Itzaes who lived "under the trees, under the ashes and under the misery" returned again to Chichen Itza, others of the Itzaes separated and founded Mayapán (1047 AD), the latter since then He knew them as the "Cocomes".

 Cocomes, itzáes and tutul xiúes formed the Mayapán League that began in 1047.
 The Cocomes made war with the Itzáes who emigrated to the Guatemalan Petén, and later the Tutul Xiúes fought with the Cocomes, eventually disintegrating the union in 1441.

 After the Yucatán Peninsula, was divided into 16 cacicazgos, in the state of Campeche, was part of the chiefdom of Ah Canul, Can Pech, and Chakán Putum.
 The struggles between cacicazgos were frequent, especially between cocomes and tutul xiúes.

-In 1517 the first Spanish expedition to the Mexican coasts was made, by Francisco Hernández de Córdoba, discoverer of the Yucatán Peninsula, who after having touched Isla Mujeres and Cabo Catoche continued skirting the peninsula's coastline, arriving in Campeche on Sunday of San Lázaro.
-The natives of Campeche welcomed the Spaniards, in this place they were supplied with water, and they returned to embark to continue their journey, however they incurred the mistake of not closing their pipes and water containers, so they had to disembark again A little further south in a nearby place called Champoton (Chakán Putum).
+In 1517 the first Spanish expedition to the Mexican coasts was made by Francisco Hernández de Córdoba, first Spanish conquistador to arrive to the Yucatán Peninsula, who after having touched Isla Mujeres and Cabo Catoche continued skirting the peninsula's coastline, arriving in Campeche on Sunday of San Lázaro.
+The natives of Campeche welcomed the Spaniards, in this place they were supplied with water, and they returned to embark to continue their journey, however they incurred the mistake of not closing their pipes and water containers, so they had to disembark again a little further south in a nearby place called Champoton (Chakán Putum).

-According to the story of the soldier and chronicler Bernal Díaz del Castillo, it is known that three days later the expeditionaries continued along the coast and reached Chakanputún, which they renamed Champoton and where they met with a thousand heavily armed Indians who attacked the Spaniards by killing to more than 50 and leaving the captain wounded.
+According to the story of the soldier and chronicler Bernal Díaz del Castillo, it is known that three days later the expeditionaries continued along the coast and reached Chakanputún, which they renamed Champoton and where they met with a thousand heavily armed Maya who attacked the Spaniards by killing to more than 50 and leaving the captain wounded.
 The Spanish expedition withdrew.